 Queues are the bread and butter of Chili Piper.
 If you're familiar with configuring routing rules in other systems such as Salesforce, LeanData, or Distribution Engine, then creating rules in Chili Piper will be a breeze.
 Queues can be created for many different purposes.
 There are two primary use cases:

 - Queues for Concierge - Inbound Calls/Scheduling

 - Queues for Handoff - Internal Meeting Handoff

 This article will review Queues for Concierge - Inbound Calls/Scheduling.

 - Activate/Deactivate Assignees from a Queue

 - Round Robin Settings

 You will find all of the settings in this section under Assigned Meetings - Queues on the Left Sidebar navigation.

-There are 3 types of Queues you can create, which are classified by different Algorithms:
+There are three types of Queues you can create, which are classified by different Algorithms:

 This is the default type and the most commonly used.
-You should use a Round Robin whenever you are creating a queue that can assign a meeting among one rep or multiple reps.
-Use this queue type whenever trying to create rules based on Form or Salesforce fields as well.
+You should use a Round Robin whenever you create a queue that can assign a meeting among one rep or multiple reps.
+Use this queue type whenever trying to make rules based on Form or Salesforce fields.